 Sustainability Series: Patagonia

 An ever-growing list of incentives, campaigns and projects can be associated with California based outdoor brand Patagonia who have made it their mission to find the best ways of producing and designing practical gear and apparel without causing harm to the planet.
-Naming 2020 as the year of the ‘Regenerative Revolution’ the latest sustainability goal set by the company is to help as many farmers as possible to make the transition from traditional farming methods to certified organic processes.
-Additionally, they’ve also been promoting the growth of organic hemp whilst perfecting the 100% recycled materials used for a variety of styles including a new Netplus fabric supplied by Bureo which supports the removal of fishing nets along the coast of South America.
-Expanding not just across design but within operations, Patagonia also aims to be carbon neutral by 2025 which they have already started to put into place by working towards using renewable energy for all of their globally owned and operated locations by the end of this year.
+Naming 2020 as the year of the ‘Regenerative Revolution’, the latest sustainability goal set by the company is to help as many farmers as possible to make the transition from traditional farming methods to certified organic processes.
+Additionally, they’ve also been promoting the growth of organic hemp whilst perfecting the 100% recycled materials used for a variety of styles including a new Netplus fabric supplied by Bureo, which supports the removal of fishing nets along the coast of South America.
+Implementing sustainable solutions across all their collections of Patagonia clothing, and operational aspects to the business, the brand also aims to be carbon neutral by 2025; a process which they have already started to put in place by working towards using renewable energy for all of their globally owned and operated locations.

 Continually inspired by international organisations, ambassadors and pioneers who are working hard to change the fate of the planet, for each seasonal release Patagonia selects an area of the world to inform new colours and prints at the same time as raising awareness for the natural landscape.
 For SS20 the focus is the Mississippi River Basin which is the fourth-largest drainage basin in the world and the first ever river system to join the UN Clean Seas Campaign last year.
 Influences from the landscape are notable across styles such as the Better Sweater ¼ Zip Sweatshirt which has a River Delta Multi: Industrial Green all over print design, the Lightweight Fjord Flannel Shirt which has a classic check print and new patterns presented across Baggies Longs 7” Shorts and Funfarer Caps.
 Of course awareness isn’t being raised just through attractive decoration and colours, it’s innate through all that Patagonia does which brings the spotlight onto the people, stories and traceability behind each product.
 Whether it's through the use of 100% recycled materials that reduce the use of virgin fibres, the ongoing Worn Wear Tour which offers to fix your favourite items of clothing for free or Fair Trade Certification throughout production which ensures the makers are awarded a premium for their labour, Patagonia prove that there’s not just one route to a sustainable future, it’s a collective effort.